Andamanese peoples: mt-DNA

 Bulbeck (2013) shows the Andamanese maternal mtDNA is entirely mitochondrial Haplogroup M. Haplogroup M (mtDNA) is a descendant of haplogroup L3, typically found in Eurasia and parts of Africa.
 The mtDNA M is found in all Onge and most of the Great Andamanese samples.
 Analysis of mtDNA, which is inherited exclusively by maternal descent, confirms the above results.
 Haplogroup M is however also the single most common mtDNA haplogroup in Asia, where it represents 60% of all maternal lineages.
 Haplogroup M is also relatively common in Northeast Africa of Somalis, Oromo at over 20%.
 Also in the Tuareg in Mali and Burkina Faso at 18.42%.

 Archaic admixture

 Unlike some Negrito populations of Southeast Asia, Andaman Islanders have not been found to have Denisovan ancestry.
 However, they are estimated, like all other non-African populations, to possess approximately 1–2% Neanderthal ancestry.
-A 2019 study concluded that all Asian and Australo-Papuan populations, including Andaman Islanders, also share between 2.6 and 3.4% of the genetic profile of a previously unknown hominin that was genetically roughly equidistant to Denisovans and Neanderthals.
+A 2019 study concluded that all Asian and Australo-Papuan populations, including Andaman Islanders, share between 2.6 and 3.4% of the genetic profile of a previously unknown hominin that was genetically roughly equidistant to Denisovans and Neanderthals.
+Other studies state that Andaman Islanders have Denisovan ancestry but it's lower than what's found in groups like Papuans, Aboriginal Australians, Filipino Negritos etc.